aswfan/simple-calc/Readme.md

-## This is the 1st assignment for INFO 449: Mobile Development: IOS
+## This is the 1st assignment for INFO 449: Mobile Development: IOS (Spring, 2017)

-Date: Spring, 2017
+Date: Apr.
+4, 2017

 Project Name: SimpleCalc